richjenks/epic-index/readme.md

 ## Features

-### Usable file listing
-Browse files in a clean interface.
+- **Usable file listing**: Browse files in a clean interface.

-### Responsive
-Need to show something on your phone?
+- **Responsive**: Need to show something on your phone?
 Navigating localhost is easy!

-### Custom Links
-Want a link to your PHPMyAdmin from webroot?
+- **Custom Links**: Want a link to your PHPMyAdmin from webroot?
 How about some reference material from within a project folder?
 Custom Links can do just that.

-### Breadcrumbs
-They worked for Hansel and Grettel, now they'll work for you!
+- **Breadcrumbs**: They worked for Hansel and Grettel, now they'll work for you!

-### Faenza Icons
-Modern and unambiguous icons.
+- **Faenza Icons**: Modern and unambiguous icons.

-### Friendly Filesizes
-Can handle up to yottabyte-sized files—that's 1 trillion terabytes!
+- **Friendly Filesizes**: Can handle up to yottabyte-sized files—that's 1 trillion terabytes!

-### Options
-Customise all aspects of your file listings.
+- **Options**: Customise all aspects of your file listings.

 ## Installation